A R T I C L E S O F A S S O C I A T I O N

 Ordinary General Assembly meetings shall be held if the Council determines that the necessary corporate action cannot be taken by way of a written resolution.At least thirty (30) days before the due date, the members of the Association shall be given notice of the meeting by the Executive Secretary.
 An agenda and supporting documents shall be included with the calling notice.

-The Council may upon substantiated written request of at least the fifth part of the members, specifying at least the issue on which a resolution shall be passed and a respective proposal, convene an extraordinary General Assembly meeting, or initiate the proceedings for a written resolution.
+The Council may upon substantiated written request of at least one fifth (20%) of the members, specifying at least the issue on which a resolution shall be passed and a respective proposal, convene an extraordinary General Assembly meeting, or initiate the proceedings for a written resolution.
 A minimum of fifteen (15) days notice shall be given for an extraordinary meeting.
 An agenda and supporting documents shall be included with the calling notice.

 Only matters included on the agenda shall be considered at meetings of the General Assembly.